 Last season, Uzan helmed his remount of Cyrano at Michigan Opera Theatre, directed Il barbiere de Siviglia at Toledo Opera and Opera Carolina, Carmen at Florida Grand Opera, and Roméo et Juliette at Opera Tampa following its massive co-production across five cities the previous season.

-A native of France, Mr. Uzan is a graduate of the University of Paris, with Ph.D.’s in Literature, Theatrical Studies, and Philosophy.
-He began his career in the theater as an actor and director, earning recognition and receiving awards as the Best Young Actor, Best Young Director, and Best Director by the Concours des Jeunes Compagnies.
-While in France, he lent his voice to the French dubs of several movies including The Graduate, Serpico, and Dog Day Afternoon.
+Spending his formative years in France, Mr. Uzan graduated of the University of Paris with advanced degrees in Literature, Theatrical Studies, and Philosophy.
+He began his career in the theater as an actor and director in 1963, earning recognition and receiving awards as the Best Young Actor, Best Young Director, and Best Director by the Concours des Jeunes Compagnies during a ten year run in some of the most prestigious French theatres.
+He also lent his voice to the French dubs of 60 movies including The Graduate, Serpico, and Dog Day Afternoon.

 In 2008, his novel The Shattered Sky was published in both French and English by Enigma Books, and became Mr. Uzan’s first English language published work.
 His blog, The Wooden Sword, has an avid fan base, and will soon be collated to create his second published novel.